 Limestone Paving Slabs

-Beesley & Fildes are proud to supply a comprehensive collection of garden landscaping paving, from understated contemporary looks to traditional time-worn stone.
-Also a beautiful range of ethically sourced natural stone paving in a wide range of colours and textures for stunning visual impact.
+Beesley & Fildes is proud to present our comprehensive collection of garden landscaping paving, from understated contemporary looks to traditional time-worn stone.

 Refine